Setting Up the SAML Web Browser SSO Feature

 1. In Community Manager, log in as the Site Admin.

-3. Find the domain on the list, and click Enable.
+3. Find the SAML SSO domain and click Enable.

 To configure an Akana OAuth/OIDC Provider domain using a SAML SSO domain as the Resource Owner Authentication domain in Community Manager

-1. In the Community Manager developer portal, log in as the Site Admin.
+1. In the Community Manager, log in as the Site Admin.

-3. Click Add Domain and choose Akana OAuth/OIDC Provider.
+3. Click Add Domain and select Akana OAuth/OIDC Provider domain type.
 The wizard opens.

 5. Tab 2, Grant Types: Select one or more grant types.
 This example uses the Authorization Code grant type.
-In the Resource Owner Authentication Domain field, choose the SAML domain, as shown below, and then click Next.
+In the Resource Owner Authentication Domain, select the SAML domain, and then click Next.

 6. The rest of the OAuth domain configuration is according to your preferences.
-The only setup step for SAML is to specify the Resource Owner Authentication Domain as above.
+The only setup step for SAML is to specify the Resource Owner Authentication Domain.
 This example uses the following values:

 • Tab 3, Token: Token type: Referenced Bearer.